 - Can you start without a massive commitment?

-- Will they tell you exactly where your ads ran?
+- Do they provide reporting on where your ads ran?

 General-purpose CTV platforms built for consumer brands often struggle with B2B requirements.
 Find a partner who understands account-based marketing and can actually deliver premium inventory.